ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Running _Chirp!_ tests locally**

-1. Cd into the folder `Chirp/src/Chirp.Web`
+1. Cd into the folder: `Chirp/src/Chirp.Web`

-2. Run the following command `pwsh bin/Debug/net8.0/playwright.ps1 install --with-deps`
+2. Run the following command: `pwsh bin/Debug/net8.0/playwright.ps1 install --with-deps`

-3. Go to the root of the project `/Chirp`
+3. Go to the root of the project: `/Chirp`

-2. Type `dotnet test`
+2. Type: `dotnet test`

 **Note:** If some tests are failing, try deleting the database from the `src/Chirp.Web` folder.
 Additionally check if there is a .db file in the `test/Chirp.API.Tests/bin`.
 If there is one, delete that too.
 Then run the tests again.